GoogleCloudPlatform/php-docker/php-nginx/README.md

-# Docker image for a managed VM runtime using PHP and nginx.
+# Docker image for the App Engine Flexible PHP runtime with nginx

-This is an experimental PHP runtime for Google Cloud App Engine Flexible environment.
+This is an experimental PHP runtime for Google Cloud App Engine Flexible Environment.
 It is not covered by any SLA or deprecation policy.
 It may change at any time.

 ## How to use